 LeBron James passes Kareem Abdul-Jabbar’s all-time minutes mark for latest NBA record

-The Los Angeles Lakers star, in the middle of their game against the Philadelphia 76ers, officially played more minutes than anyone else in league history.
+The Los Angeles Lakers star, in the middle of his team's 138-94 loss to the Philadelphia 76ers, officially played more minutes than anyone else in league history.
 James surpassed Kareem Abdul-Jabbar’s previous minutes record of 66,297.

 LeBron has played the most minutes in NBA history passing Kareem Abdul-Jabbar (66,298).